Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 Kid-Venture Day

 Rotate short activities—costumes, crafts, obstacle course, treasure hunt—then wind down with story time and a movie night.
 For more budget-friendly family routines, see frugal living with kids.
+Great picks for frugal family travel on tight schedules.

 Micro-Adventures Within 30 Minutes